jpohara12/workshop/blumenstock.md

 Human Development

-Humann development is the growth of oppurtunities and allowing for a better well-being
+Humann development is the growth of oppurtunities and allowing for a better well-being.